-This course provides students with a theoretical and practical background for engaging culture.
+Provides a theoretical and practical background for engaging culture.
 It examines a number of historic models of Christian cultural engagement and explores the validity of traditional and emerging models for ministry and mission.
-(Available only to students in the 4+1 program.)
+(Available only to students in the 4+1 program).